assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

         Bits set to zero.

-If the NoSuchServer condition occurs, the client and the server should consider the session closed once M2 has been sent.
+If the NoSuchServer condition occurs, the session is considered closed once M2 has been sent and received.

     **** M3 ****